Arts based research

 HIDDEN WATERWAYS AND DAYLIGHTING

-I worked as the commissioned artist on this strand of the AHRC funded Towards hydrocitizenship.
-Connecting communities with and through interdependent multiple water issues (2014-2017).
-The research took an innovative and multidisciplinary approach to intergenerational arts-based research and my role was engage communities in creative conversations about water.
+AHRC funded Towards hydrocitizenship.
+Connecting communities with and through interdependent multiple water issues (2014-2017) took an innovative and multidisciplinary approach to intergenerational arts-based research and my role was engage communities in creative conversations about water.

-I ran deep mapping sessions with schoolchildren to explore the potential of daylighting their local rivers, Colliters Brook and the Malago.
+I designed and delivered deep mapping sessions with primary school children to explore the potential of daylighting their local rivers, Colliters Brook and the Malago.

 Myla

-Working with groups of older people, I collected their stories about the rivers – and the 1968 flood in particular – into a book, which I illustrated.
+Working with groups of older people, I collected their stories about the rivers into a book, which I illustrated.

 Tin bathWheelbarrow of cigarettes